Gupta-Ravi/JsToDoApp/README.md

     ```
 2. **Open `index.html` in your Browser**

+## 📺 Tutorial

+For a step-by-step tutorial on building this To-Do App, check out the video [here](https://youtu.be/G0jO8kUrg-I?si=_WOzdKNtL7RAN3Yv).

 ## 📸 Screenshots

 ![App Screenshot](images/screenshot.png)

 ## 👏 Contributing

 Feel free to contribute to this project by submitting issues or pull requests.
-Please make sure to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ---